AdrianaStoi/Licensing-Capsule/README.md

 * The colour palette chosen was mainly shades of blue, grey and orange.
 Blue was the dominant color choice, which aligns with the conventions of technology-related websites and gives users a sense of familiarity.

   * Color used for the body-background: #ececec
   * The text color scheme was black for the paragraph text and shade of blue #00008b, for heading and the nvaigation menu.
 This particular shade of blue was selected to align with the color of the logo.
-Additionally, it was applied to certain containers like the one used for Product Family and the landing container on the ‘News’ page.
+Additionally, it was applied to certain containers like the one used for Product Family and the landing container on the "News" page.
   * The color choice for the nvagation bar, Login, Register was #aaebef, selected to harmonize with the color of the static landing image on the homepage, ensuring a cohesive visual theme.

-* Google fonts ‘Alegreya Sans’ and ‘Exo’ were used.
-Specifically, ‘Exo’ was employed for headings, navbar and buttons and ‘Alegreya Sans’ was chosen for paragraphs.
+* Google fonts "Alegreya Sans" and "Exo" were used.
+Specifically, "Exo" was employed for headings, navbar and buttons and "Alegreya Sans" was chosen for paragraphs.

-* The reason ‘Exo’ font was chosen for the headings is because it is also the font used in the site’s logo.
-According to the site [Appypie](https://www.appypie.com/blog/font-pairings#:~:text=Two%20fonts%20that%20look%20absolutely,tech%2C%20aerospace%2C%20and%20) such the font pairing ‘EXO’ font and ‘Alegreya Sans’ is considered to be a particularly good fitting for technology oriented websites, which conveys with the site’s design strategy.
+* The reason "Exo" font was chosen for the headings is because it is also the font used in the site’s logo.
+According to the site [Appypie](https://www.appypie.com/blog/font-pairings#:~:text=Two%20fonts%20that%20look%20absolutely,tech%2C%20aerospace%2C%20and%20) such the font pairing "EXO" font and "Alegreya Sans" is considered to be a particularly good fitting for technology oriented websites, which conveys with the site’s design strategy.

 * Sans Serif font was used as alternative font.